athulyasimon/project_portfolio/_projects/a_camera_pic.md

 In order to test the camera there are a few registers that can be set to produce some test images.
 The first step is to enable the color bar which is Bit 1 from COM7.
 After that Bit 7 on both the SCALING\_XSC and SCALING\_YSC are used to decide between the 8-bar color bar, fade to gray color bar, or no test image.
 Bits 6 through 0 on both of those registers can be used to control the horizontal and vertical scale factor of the test images.

-##Matlab <a name="Matlab"></a>
+##MATLAB <a name="Matlab"></a>

-####Reading the image into Matlab
+####Reading the image into MATLAB
-The image data can easily be read from the PIC32 to Matlab through serial communication.
-From Matlab the user has the options of capturing a new frame, dispaying that frame, or toggling between the test patterns.
-With displaying the frame, the data is first read into Matlab, then I seperate the data into the Y values and the U/V values.
+The image data can easily be read from the PIC32 to MATLAB through serial communication.
+From MATLAB the user has the options of capturing a new frame, dispaying that frame, or toggling between the test patterns.
+With displaying the frame, the data is first read into MATLAB, then I seperate the data into the Y values and the U/V values.
 Displaying just the Y values should produce a black and white image.
 A simple [YUV/YCbCr to RGB](http://www.equasys.de/colorconversion.html) conversion can be used to see the color image.
 Each R,G, and B value is then stored individually into an NxNx3 array which can easily be displayed with image(NxNx3 array).
 A YUV image of [0 128 0 128 0 128 ...] is properly converted into an all black image.
-The camera often sends plain black images and I have not yet captured a real image from the camera.

 <center><img src="https://raw.githubusercontent.com/athulyasimon/project_portfolio/gh-pages/public/images/ov7670_project/yuv2rgb.jpg" alt="YUV to RGB conversion"></center>

+##Conclusion and Future Work <a name="Conclusion"></a>

+At the moment the camera often sends plain black images, but does not capture real images.
+The timing of the provided clock signal, HREF, and reading the bytes has not yet been perfectly aligned to capture an image.
+An oscilloscope or a logic analyzer can be used to see the timing at such high speeds and debug the timing issue.
+Once images can be captured the process will need to be automated to stream video.
+This setup can then be used for many various purposes such as navigation through line following or phototaxis.

 ##Helpful Links <a name="Helpful Links"></a>